Non-archimedean analytic continuation of unobstructedness: Introduction

 \subsection{Related work}

-An example of Theorem \ref{Main_thm_this_paper} can be seen from the work \cite{AAK_blowup_toric} of Abouzaid, Auroux, Katzarkov, where they construct a singular Lagrangian fibration $\pi$ in a blow-up of a toric variety.
-Most fibers do not bound nonconstant holomorphic disks in the complement of an anticanonical divisor.
-The singular locus of $\pi$ is a codimensional-one amoeba-type subset in its base.
-The \textit{wall region}, where fibers bound Maslov-0 disks, are codimension-zero in the base, presenting challenges for unobstructedness as perturbative techniques are ineffective in the interior of the wall region.
-In particular, the Floer-theoretic discussion is performed only away from the wall region.
-Our result may contribute to the understanding of the wall-crossing inside the wall region and the relevant SYZ mirror symmetry.

 The celebrated folklore conjecture by Auroux, Kontsevich, and Seidel, which relates the critical values of a B-side mirror Landau-Ginzburg superpotential to the eigenvalues of quantum multiplication by the first Chern class of the A-side space, has been extensively studied especially in contexts without Maslov-0 holomorphic disks; see e.g. \cite{castronovo2020fukaya, AuTDual,Sheridan16, Ritter_Smith}.
 Recent development includes the author's proof \cite{Yuan_c_1} of this conjecture with nonconstant Maslov-0 disk quantum corrections, under the assumption of \textit{proper unobstructedness}.
-Our Theorem \ref{Main_thm_this_paper} validates this as a reasonable and not overly restrictive assumption.
-In general, the mirror superpotential can be (non-archimedean) \textit{transcendental} and is well-defined only up to analytic automorphisms, since it counts holomorphic pearly trees and the presence of even a single Maslov-0 disk can generate an infinite number of these pearly trees.
-Therefore, unlike monotone Lagrangians, the (local) superpotential $W$ is in general no longer a polynomial, e.g. that of Lagrangian fibers over points in the interiors of the above-mentioned wall region.
-This explains the necessity of analytic and transcendental perspectives like Definition \ref{proper_unobstructed_introduction_defn}.

 It is interesting to note that the traditional unobstructedness of the existence of a weak bounding cochain is \textit{insufficient} for proving this quantum-corrected version of folklore conjecture in \cite{Yuan_c_1}.
 Indeed, the limitation arises as the Maurer-Cartan set's invariance under $A_\infty$ algebra homotopy equivalences cannot detect the difference between the Hochschild cohomology rings of the $\check \m$ and $\m$.
 This is because the ring structure for the Hochschild cohomologies for (curved) $A_\infty$ algebras is not functorial.
 Despite the homotopy equivalence of the curved $A_\infty$ algebras $\check \m$ and $\m$, leading to identical Maurer-Cartan \textit{sets} $\mathcal M(\check \m)=\mathcal M(\m)$, their corresponding Hochschild cohomology \textit{rings} can significantly differ.